 Restoration of Governance and Reconciliation in Crisis-Affected Communities of Ukraine / SIDA-SDC funded

-The “Restoration of Governance and Reconciliation in Crisis-Affected Communities of Ukraine” project is part of the overall Recovery and Peacebuilding Programme supported jointly by the governments of Sweden and the Swiss Confederation (SIDA and SDC).
-With a total budget of USD 3 million, the Project’s aim is to overcome the negative consequences of the armed conflict in the Donbas, reduce the risk of its reoccurrence, and address existing grievances.
+The “Restoration of Governance and Reconciliation in Crisis-Affected Communities of Ukraine” project is part of the overall Recovery and Peacebuilding Programme, supported jointly by the governments of Sweden and the Swiss Confederation (SIDA and SDC).
+With a total budget of U.S. $3 million, the Project’s aim is to overcome the negative consequences of the armed conflict in the Donbas, reduce the risk of its reoccurrence, and address existing grievances.
 This Project establishes a reliable monitoring system for conflict-affected areas.
 It provides technical and advisory assistance for the reorganization of local governance and the resumption of basic services.
-The Project also promotes reconciliation and social cohesion.
+The Project also promotes reconciliation and social cohesion in order to:

 It should be mentioned that the restoration of governance functions in conflict-affected territories is possible only in the context of complex transformations in the structures and functions of the entire system of public administration, both at the regional and local levels, and a comprehensive decentralization reform.
 In order for such transformations to take place, several interlinked reforms need to be carried out: territorial, administrative, budgetary, tax and local government.